espressomd/espresso/doc/sphinx/introduction.rst

 older release, we recommend using the latest bugfix release from that line (for example 4.0.2 instead of 4.0), unless you need to capture the behavior of bugs for reproducibility reasons.
 When filing bug reports or citing |es|, the version should always be mentioned.
+See our policy on :ref:`bug reports <Contributing>` for more details.

 Releases from 4.0 onwards can be found on
 `GitHub <https://github.com/espressomd/espresso/releases>`_.